Benchmarking LLM-Assisted Blue Teaming via Standardized Threat Hunting: Experiment

 Complementing Section~\ref{ssec:expt-1}, we also evaluate individual threat-hunting tasks prior to the response \& mitigation stage, as outlined in Table~\ref{tab:benchmark}.
 Figures~\ref{fig:expt-task} and Appendix \ref{app:expt} present the experimental results.

 Observe that using standardized threat hunting consistently achieves the highest performance across all intermediate tasks.
 However, {\bf the magnitude of performance gains varies across task types}.
-For instance, in complex reasoning tasks (e.g., Event Sequence Construction), the standardized method yields substantial improvements over open-ended reasoning strategies like CoT and ToT, boosting accuracy by over 20\% using GPT-o4-mini.
+For instance, in complex reasoning tasks (e.g., Event Sequence Construction), the standardized method yields substantial improvements over open-ended reasoning strategies like CoT and ToT, boosting accuracy by over 20\% using GPT-5.1.
 These gains are most notable when task dependencies are strong.
 For example, generating effective responses depends on accurate upstream analysis.
-Module-guided models can preserve and pass critical context, while ICL/CoT/ToT often fail to coordinate such multi-stage reasoning reliably.
-This is largely because these tasks require multi-hop reasoning, evidence synthesis, and careful dependency tracking, which are capabilities that general prompting methods struggle to coordinate effectively.
-In contrast, for narrower, classification-focused tasks (e.g., attack vector categorization or privilege escalation inference), the performance gap between operational modules and standard prompting is smaller.
-Here, the tasks are more self-contained, and models can often arrive at correct predictions even without explicit task decomposition or function integration.
+Meanwhile, ICL/CoT/ToT often fail to reliably solve such multi-stage tasks.
+In contrast, for identification-focused tasks (e.g., privilege escalation inference), the performance gap between operational modules and baseline prompting is smaller since tasks are more self-contained, and models can often arrive at correct predictions even without intensive task decomposition and reasoning.